DeepikaPaliwal/Retail-Store-PowerBi-project/README.md

 ## Steps

 - Used KPI chart to represent total sales.
-- Apply pie chart to show sales value in chains.
+- Applied pie chart to show sales value in chains.
 - Clustered column chart is used to represent sales by state and chain.
 - Sales by category is represent with Clustered bar chart.
 - Scatter plot is used to represent Gross profit by category and financial year.